Strategic Planning At Sun Life Case Study Solution & Analysis

-Strategic Planning At Sun Life Case Study Analysis (National Association for Stock Vehicle Car Racing) is a company conducting series of Stock Vehicle racing in United States and serving as a sanctioning body for driving the rules for Stock Car Racing.
-2) Stock Automobile Racing by NASCAR is the second largest spectator sport, with greatest number of sponsors.
-1) The other sources of revenue for Strategic Planning At Sun Life Case Study Solution includes; 10% of the overall revenue from television rights, approving charges i.e. $1-2 million per race, and licencing NASCAR brand name to companies.
+NASCAR (National Association for Stock Automobile Auto Racing) is an organization performing series of Stock Vehicle racing in United States and acting as an approving body for driving the rules for Stock Car Racing.
+2) Stock Automobile Racing by NASCAR is the second largest viewer sport, with greatest number of sponsors.
+1) The other sources of earnings for Strategic Planning At Sun Life Case Study Solution consists of; 10% of the overall income from tv rights, approving fees i.e. $1-2 million per race, and licencing NASCAR brand to companies.

-NASCAR has a closed corporate culture with the non-interventionist approach.
-The building of Automobile of Tomorrow by NASCAR, with an intent of safety for the chauffeurs, brought various stress amongst the stakeholders of the sport.
+NASCAR has a closed business culture with the non-interventionist approach.
+This non collective technique brings tensions in the sport.
+The structure of Car of Tomorrow by Strategic Planning At Sun Life Case Study Solution, with an intent of security for the motorists, brought various tensions amongst the stakeholders of the sport.

 Porter's 5 Forces Analysis

 It is crucial to comprehend industry in which business is working because NASCAR's bottom line i.e. net revenue is heavily depends on this.
 There are 5 forces that are used to recognize profitability, strength and beauty of NASCAR organisation.

 These motorists can go versus NASCAR if they got much better chance in terms of prizes and television direct exposure.
 If viewers enjoy other race cars and trucks and drivers more than NASCAR then viewers can shift to those other interesting vehicles and motorists.
 NASCAR could be having risk from its 2 direct rivals that is Solution 1 and Moto GP.